US Senate clears Trump over January 6 Capitol violence | Politics

 Trump faced the charge of incitement of insurrection over the deadly January 6 assault of the US Capitol by his supporters.

 Even as seven Republican Senators voted in favour of impeaching Trump, the Democrats, who have 50 members in the Senate, failed to get the necessary two-thirds or 67 votes to impeach the former president.
 Trump is the first-ever president to have been impeached twice and the first president to have faced impeachment after leaving office.
-Seven Republican Senators including Bill Cassidy, Richard Burr, Mitt Romney and Susan Collins voted in favour of impeaching him.
+Seven Republican Senators -- Bill Cassidy, Richard Burr, Mitt Romney, Susan Collins, Lisa Murkowski, Ben Sasse and Pat Toomey -- voted in favour of impeaching him.

 Trump released a statement soon after the acquittal, saying ''no president has ever gone through anything like it''.